How Do I Qualify for Chapter 13 Bankruptcy?

 Choosing an experienced, reputable, and dedicated Oregon lawyer should be your goal.
 The search is over with Michael D. O’Brien & Associates, P.C.
 In Portland, one of the board certified bankruptcy lawyers are Michael D. O’Brien and Theodore J. Piteo.
 We handled a lot of complicated bankruptcy cases in Oregon, and we thoroughly evaluated cases with great care.
 We are strongly dedicated to helping individuals getting out of debts and have a fresh start.

 Other than bankruptcy, we also handle debt alternatives and estate planning.
-If you are still searching for experienced and affordable bankruptcy lawyers in Oregon, you may set a free consultation today!
+If you are still searching for experienced and affordable bankruptcy lawyers in Oregon, you may set a free case evaluation today!